Seems that somehow, some way, whenever sports are being played, injuries always seem to be occurring.

 There was a lot of blood.

-And we’ll close the piece with the time when I was playing 3rd base, with a runner on 3rd, when the batter hit a chopper in front of the plate.
+And we’ll close this piece with the time when I was playing 3rd base (softball), with a runner on 3rd, when the batter hit a chopper in front of the plate.

 I rushed in, fielded it but my momentum was carrying me away from home plate.